feature-engine/feature_engine/docs/user_guide/datetime/DatetimeSubtraction.rst

     print(data)

-We see the new variable expressing the difference in years at the right of the dataframe:
+With `transform()`, :class:`DatetimeSubstraction()` returns a new dataframe containing the original variables and also the new variables with the time difference:

 .. code:: python